Tontonjo/proxmox_toolbox/README.md

 - Configure email service to send system and proxmox notifications (postfix)
 - Backup and restore Proxmox Virtual Environment and Backup Server configuration
 - - Automatic remount of directories and zpools using previously existing configurations
 - - Please find more informations below

+## News
+2023.11.24: Proxmox 8.1 - Emails Notifications - Proxmox VE now supports email configurations very well from the GUI, the toolbox wont get any update related to this function anymore.

 ## Usage and arguments:
 ###  Get and execute: